Published: 2026-05-23

 1. Capture What's Needed

-- Ask: “What steps would another engineer need to follow to get the same result?, “What do I need to record to explain what happend and how I solved it?” or "What might the team need to remember in the future?"
+- Ask: “What steps would another engineer need to follow to get the same result?”
+“What do I need to record to explain what happened and how I solved it?” and “What might the team need to remember in the future?”

 - Don’t forget screenshots where helpful.